wzshiming/fake-kubelet/README.md

 This is a fake kubelet.
 The pod on this node will always be in the ready state, but no process will be started.

+## What's the difference with [Kubemark](https://github.com/kubernetes/kubernetes/tree/master/test/kubemark)

+Kubemark is directly implemented with the code of kubelet, replacing the runtime part, except that it does not actually start the container, other behaviors are exactly the same as kubelet, mainly used for Kubernetes own e2e test, simulating a large number of nodes and pods will occupy the same memory as the real scene.

+fake-kubelet that only does the minimum work of maintaining nodes and pods, and is very suitable for simulating a large number of nodes and pods for pressure testing on the control plane.

 ## Usage

 Deploy fake kubelet.